sjbylo/aba/README.md

 ./aba
 ```

-Note that this command will create the 'aba.conf' file which contains some values that you will want to change, e.g. your domain name, your network address etc.
+Note that this command will create the 'aba.conf' file which contains some values that you will *want to change*, e.g. your domain name, your network address etc.

 Now, continue with either 'Connected mode' or 'Disconnected mode' below.